-Black-stemmed Fern
+Black-Stemmed Fern

 Plant Description

-Black-stemmed Fern (Polystichum richardii), also known as the common shield fern, hard shield fern, or pikopiko, is a fern native to New Zealand.
+Black-stemmed Fern ( Polystichum richardii ), also known as the common shield fern, hard shield fern, or pikopiko, is a fern native to New Zealand Discover more about native trees.
 It is characterized by its dark green, harsh fronds, which can vary in appearance.
 The fronds typically measure 10-50 cm by 4-25 cm, and are supported by stipes (stalks) that are densely covered in narrow, blackish-brown scales.
 The plant can grow to a height of 0.6-1 meter and a spread of 0.8-1.5 meters.
 This fern is found in various habitats, from coastal areas to lowland forests and dry places.
 It is an evergreen fern that is hardy once established and prefers partial shade with evenly moist, well-drained soil.
-The young fronds of Polystichum richardii were traditionally eaten by the Mori people after blanching.
+The young fronds of Polystichum richardii were traditionally eaten by the Māori people after blanching.

 Quick Facts